I never knew my Dad. He and my mom divorced before I turned one so I never even had the chance to form a relationship with him.

-My relationship with my stepdad was never good.
-I desired so badly to receive love from a father and to have that special relationship, but I was constantly feeling like I wasn't good enough and that I wasn't worth it.
-I wanted so badly to be loved and would constantly be trying to establish my identity in other things, like taking pride in the material things I had, in friendships, and the house I lived in.
+I desired so badly to receive love from a father and to have that special relationship, but I felt like I wasn’t good enough.
+I wanted to be loved and was constantly trying to establish my identity in other things like friendships and material items.

-This whole time I still felt like it wasn't enough and I needed the approval of those around me in order to feel valued and loved.
+But nothing filled that hole.
+I felt like I needed the approval of those around me in order to feel valued and loved.

-Around junior year of high school, my parents got divorced.
-I felt angry, confused, hurt and not wanted.
-I began turning to boys, alcohol, and drugs to try to gain that approval and love I was desperately seeking.
-Alcohol was my escape and a way to avoid my emotions, and it was during this time I was raped.
+I was angry, confused, hurt and felt unwanted.
+I turned to boys, alcohol and drugs to gain approval and love.
+Substances became my escape and a way to avoid my emotions.
+It was in that time that I was raped.

-As I kept attending small group and began to be discipled, I began to understand the gospel.
-I still wasn't ready to make the decision to follow Christ until I went home Christmas break and for the first time became aware of the weight of sin in my life and my need for a Savior.
+As I attended small group and began to be discipled, I began to understand the gospel.
+I wasn’t ready to make the decision to follow Christ until I went home Christmas break.
+For the first time, I became aware of the weight of sin in my life and my need for a savior.

-It was as if a blindfold had been removed from my eyes and I was able to see and understand why I needed Jesus, and that he LOVED me.
-In that moment I accepted Christ into my life.
+It was as if a blindfold had been removed from my eyes.
+I was able to see and understand why I needed Jesus, and that he LOVED me.
+In that moment, I accepted Christ into my life.

-Even from that moment I have seen God teach me so much.
-Understanding that I have a heavenly Father who is crazy about me and genuinely cares and knows me because of his death on the cross, I can be forgiven and live a life free in Christ.
-Not turning to temporary things for approval or worth but knowing that my worth and identity lies fully in Jesus and what he did for me!
+Because of Christ’s death on the cross, I can be forgiven and live a life free in Christ.
+I no longer turn to temporary things for approval or worth.
+I know that my worth and identity lie fully in Jesus and what he did for me.

-Never in my life have I experienced joy or peace like I have now, and although I continue to sin daily, I am daily shown God’s grace and reminded of just how much I need him.
+Although I continue to sin daily, I am daily shown God’s grace and reminded of just how much I need Him.